Synthird/command-line-rectangle/README.md

 # Command-line-rectangle

 Printing a rectangle in the command line.
+Width and height are asked before printing.

 ## Example of a command line-printed rectangle